 Content from this work may be used under the terms of the Creative Commons Attribution 3.0 licence.
 Any further distribution of this work must maintain attribution to the author(s) and the title of the work, journal citation and DOI.
+Published under licence by IOP Publishing Ltd 1

 Table 1.
 The number of people confirmed to be positive of the Covid-19 in Indonesia

 No. Status Number Percentage Note

 1. Treatment 53.614 12.20 %

 2. Recovered 372.266 84.50 %

 3. Death 14.689 3.30 %

 Total 440.569 100 %

-By enforcing Large-Scale Social Restriction, instead of regional quarantine, the government does not seem to be serious in handling Covid-19 and also seems to sacrifice the lives of the people for the purpose of economic activity.
-As a result, the number of deaths due to the Covid-19 is more than 14.000 people.
+By enforcing Large-Scale Social Restriction, instead of regional quarantine, the government does not seem to be serious in handling Covid-10 and also seems to sacrifice the lives of the people for the purpose of economic activity.
+As a result, me number of deaths due to the Covid-19 is more than 14.000 people.